-8. PRE-MEETINGS FOR DISCUSSION OF RESULTS
+9. PRE-MEETINGS FOR DISCUSSION OF RESULTS

-Pre-meetings to discuss quality results obtained, are held annually at the end of March/beginning of April.
-These pre-meetings afford seed breeders the opportunity to discuss their results with representatives of the Milling and Baking industries, prior to the Wheat Forum Cultivar and Technical Committee meeting which is held toward the middle of April each year.
-These meetings do not have any decision-making powers.
+Pre-meetings to discuss the quality results obtained, are held annually when provisional and final release results for each of the companies are available (middle March to middle May preferably).
+These pre-meetings afford wheat seed breeders the opportunity to discuss their results with representatives of the Milling and Baking industries, the producers as well as the storage companies prior to the Wheat Forum Cultivar and Technical Committee meeting (to be scheduled when the pre-meeting dates have been finalised).

 The pre-meetings are open for attendance by any of the members of the Wheat Forum Cultivar and Technical Committee and are chaired by an independent and objective expert.
 The current appointed Chair is Prof. Marena Manley from the University of Stellenbosch, while Prof. Maryke Labuschagne from the University of the Free State, was appointed as her second.
-Travel expenses for the Chair to attend the pre-meeting as well as the Wheat Forum Cultivar and Technical Committee meeting are paid for by the Wheat Forum.
+Travel expenses (when applicable) for the Chair to attend the pre-meetings as well as the Wheat Forum Cultivar and Technical Committee meeting are to be submitted to the Administrators of the Wheat Forum and SAWCIT.

-Separate meetings, to ensure confidentiality of Intellectual Property, are scheduled with breeding companies on the same day.
-Currently meetings are held with ARC Small Grain, Pannar and Sensako.
-These meetings are organized by the SAGL.
+Separate meetings, to ensure confidentiality of Intellectual Property, are scheduled with each of the breeding companies.
+Currently meetings are held with the ARC Small Grain, Corteva, Syngenta, Agricol/Donmario and Limagrain Zaad SA.
+The meetings are organized by the SAGL.